Elderly Driver Car Accident Attorneys in Boston

 When speaking with older family members it's important to remember it's an issue of freedom and mobility.
 An older adult is more likely to hang up the keys when alternative measures permit them to remain free and independent.
 As such, it's often important to start these conversations well in advance.
 Downsizing to a condo on the bus line, for instance, or finding an appropriate assisted-living community, can be early steps designed to keep an elderly loved one safe.

-If your family is dealing with a Massachusetts car accident involving an older loved one, contact the Boston personal injury lawyers and wrongful death attorneys at the Law Offices of Jeffrey S. Glassman today for a free and confidential consultation to discuss your rights.
+If your family is dealing with a Massachusetts car accident involving an older loved one, contact the Boston personal injury lawyers and wrongful death attorneys at Jeffrey Glassman Injury Lawyers today for a free and confidential consultation to discuss your rights.